Kayaking, Canoeing & Whitewater Rafting

 East Race Waterway

-At one time abandoned and filled in, the East Race Waterway is now one of The Bend’s top attractions.
-Visitors can on summer weekends get an adrenaline rush while splashing down its Class 2 rapids, experiencing twists, turns and drops.
+At one time abandoned and filled in, the East Race Waterway in downtown South Bend is now one of our top attractions.
+Visitors can get an adrenaline rush while splashing down its Class 2 rapids, experiencing twists, turns and drops.
 The East Race is open from mid-June through early September.
 Hours are noon-5 p.m.
 Saturdays and noon-4 p.m.
 Sundays.

 Ferrettie/Baugo County Park

 Head to Osceola and put in at Baugo Bay if you’re looking for another boat launch.
-You can then follow a creek past islands near Ferrettie/Baugo Creek County Park.
+You can then follow a creek past islands near Ferrettie/Baugo Creek County Park and into Baugo Bay, which leads to the river.
+Canoe and kayak rentals are available seasonally.

 St. Patrick's County Park

 Those looking for more of a leisurely trip rather than an adrenaline rush should head to St. Patrick’s County Park.
-It offers canoe, kayak and paddleboard rental throughout the summer.
 An urban route links St. Pat’s with Keller Park.
 A trip between the two covers about 4.5 miles, typically in just over an hour.

 Potato Creek State Park